 I have paid attention to the various ebbs and flows of this drama, which is something of a big sideshow.

 Not too many people are likely aware that there is a push to ratify (or argue ratification happened) the ERA in the 2020s.
-There was more attention a few years ago when three states (Illinois, Nevada, and Virginia) seemed to make it the necessary thirty-eight to ratify.
+There was more attention a few years ago when three states (Illinois, Nevada, and Virginia) seemed to round out the necessary thirty-eight to ratify.
 The 38th state is Virginia so even with the two-year time lag until it is active (section 3), it would today fully be actively active (so to speak).

 There is a sort of phony feel to all of this.
 Ratifications of amendments should not be on the down low.
 And, putting aside the 27th Amendment, which is just a joke, it shouldn't linger on for fifty years before being ratified.
 This is something like leaving a vote in Congress open for a decade or something.
 It is just an absurd way of doing things.

 The latest thing is to push the argument that Congress itself does not even have to remove a deadline that was put in place (and then extended for a few years) and lapsed over forty years ago.
 The idea the great leaders of the ERA did something illegitimate to me is rather dubious, including since a timeliness requirement is respected in Coleman v.
-Miller
+Miller.

 The deadline, unlike for some amendments (and proposed amendments) is not in the amendment itself.
 It is a separate congressional thing like a separate vote to determine punishment after someone is convicted of impeachment (a permanent barrier from office is not obligatory).